 Stephen's Orchard and Apiary makes all their products homemade and all natural.
-The fermented sauerkraut it one of their top selling products.
+The fermented sauerkraut it one of our top selling products.
 The cabbage is soaked in pickling salt and aged for 30 days in large crocks.
-Then the family cans it in glass jars and what you will find is a product brimming with healthy probiotics that will help ensure good gut health.
+The family cans it in glass jars and what you will find is a product brimming with healthy probiotics that will help ensure good gut health.

 Why is Sauerkraut a probiotic food?